SwirX/aniwatch/README.md

-Sure, here's a revised version of the README for your AniWatch project:

----

 # AniWatch

 AniWatch is a simple mobile application built with Flutter that allows users to watch anime episodes conveniently on their devices.
 With a user-friendly interface and a vast collection of anime titles, AniWatch provides an enjoyable anime viewing experience.